forcedotcom/cli/releasenotes/sfdx/README.md

     These beta commands work the same as their equivalent existing commands.

-    **IMPORTANT**: Now that we've created open-source beta versions of all the packaging commands, we no longer maintain the current implementations of the `force:package:*` commands.
-We highly recommend that you start using the equivalent `force:package:beta:*` commands, which are functionally the same.
+    Now that we've created open-source beta versions of all the packaging commands, we no longer maintain the current implementations of the `force:package:*` commands.
+We recommend that you start testing the equivalent `force:package:beta:*` commands, which are functionally the same.
 If you run into issues with the current commands, first try the equivalent `force:package:beta` command to see if your issue is fixed.
 If it isn't, file a report against the `force:package:beta:*` command on https://github.com/forcedotcom/cli/issues.
 The same applies to the `force:package1:*` commands.
 We plan to make the beta commands generally available in the near future.

 * FIX: The `force:source:*` commands now support these metadata types: